krithikaak05/campaignpulse/README.md

 ## 🔐 Continuous Integration

 Every pull request that touches the `dbt/` folder runs `dbt seed`, `dbt run`, and `dbt test` against a dedicated CI dataset in GitHub Actions.
-Authentication uses **Workload Identity Federation**, not a downloaded service account key, GitHub Actions proves its identity directly to Google Cloud through a short lived token exchange scoped to this specific repository, with no long lived credential ever stored as a secret.
+Authentication uses **Workload Identity Federation**, GitHub Actions proves its identity directly to Google Cloud through a short lived token exchange scoped to this specific repository, with no credential stored as a secret.

 ---